tychen-SJTU/tychen-SJTU.github.io/_pages/about.md

 [CEIE](https://eie.scu.edu.cn/eneieen/) (**rank 1/29**)
 with the guidance of [Prof.Yuanping Zhou](https://ieeexplore.ieee.org/author/37592209200).

-My research focuses on Video Understanding, Video Reasoning, and Causal Reasoning.
+My research focuses on Video Understanding, Video Reasoning, and Causal Discovery.

-If you are interested in my work or reasoning, please do not hesitate to contact [me](tieyuanchen@sjtu.edu.cn).
+If you are interested in my research, please do not hesitate to contact [me](tieyuanchen@sjtu.edu.cn).

 ## Honors and Awards
 1. China National Scholarship.
 2021.(**Top 1%**)